hanasiu/hanasiu/README.md

  • Colt Steele's The Web Developer Bootcamp 2022 on Udemy
  • Colt Steele's The Git & Github Bootcamp on Udemy

-- Temporary Self Promotion:
+- 🍄 (Temporary) Self Promotion:
-As self taught programmer, I am sure that I would complete the Full Stack open course until 2023.07.01(?!).
-Through this course I solve many errors by myself and learn fullstack web development.
-This course's code is on my github.
-It would also cover typescript, React Native, CI/CD, Container and Relational Databases.
+As a self-taught programmer, I am confident that I will complete the Full Stack Open course by July 1, 2023.
+So far, I have been able to solve many errors on my own and have gained a solid understanding of full-stack web development through the course.
+I have uploaded the code for the course onto my GitHub profile.
+In the future, I plan to cover additional topics such as TypeScript, React Native, continuous integration and deployment (CI/CD), containerization, and relational databases, which are also covered in the course.

 - 📫 How to reach me: youryouu@naver.com